sketchplugins/plugin-directory/README.md

 - [Images Reinvented](https://github.com/roydigerhund/images-reinvented), by Matthias Martin: A better way to use images in Sketch.
 - [imgcook](https://github.com/taobaofed/imgcook), by Taobao FED: imgcook sketch plugin
 - [Import Symbols](https://github.com/kmerc/sketch-import-symbols), by kmerc: Easily import symbols from another Sketch file
+- [Import Colors](https://github.com/Ashung/import-colors-sketch), by Ashung: Import colors from swatches file to Sketch.
+- [Indigo.Design](https://cloud.indigo.design/home), by Infragistics: Create, edit, and apply themes to your Indigo.Design UI Kit based designs and publish them as prototypes to the Indigo.Design cloud.
 - [Inker8](https://github.com/inker8/sketch-plugin), by Zack Young: A spec exporter for Sketch which can copy text/css/svg icons with only one click.
 - [Instance Locator](https://github.com/d4rekanguok/instance-locator), by Derek Nguyen: Locate instances of a selected symbol and navigate to them, anywhere in the doc.
 - [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch